linkerd/linkerd/linkerd/docs/config.md

 The _jittered_ backoff policy uses a
 [decorrelated jitter](http://www.awsarchitectureblog.com/2015/03/backoff.html)
-backoff algorithm and requires takes two configuration parameters:
+backoff algorithm and takes two configuration parameters:
 * _minMs_ -- Optional.
 The minimum number of milliseconds to wait before each retry.
 * _maxMs_ -- The maximum number of milliseconds to wait before each